The Vale of Rest: Subject

+"On descending the hill by Loch Awe, from Inverary, he was extremely struck with its beauty, and the coachman told us that on one of the islands were the ruins of a monastery.
+We imagined to ourselves the beauty of the picturesque features of the Roman Catholic religion".

+Millais started work on the painting at the end of October 1858, inspired by a beautiful sunset.
+For several days he painted en plein air in the garden of Effie's family home at Bowerswell, Perth.
+She recalled:

+"The sunsets were lovely for two or three nights, and he dashed the work in, softening it afterwards in the house, making it, I thought, even less purple and gold than when he saw it in the sky.
+The effect lasted so short a time that he had to paint like lightning".

+The setting - shrubs, wall and background - are from the Gray family garden, while the gravestones were painted some months later, at Kinnoull old churchyard in Perth.
+Many years later Effie was to be buried in this churchyard.
+In December 1858 Millais was working on the figures.

+Both the picture's title and subtitle, "Where the weary find repose", are from Mendelssohn's part-song 'Ruhetal' ("Restful valley") from Sechs Lieder, Opus 59, no. 5.
+Millais heard his brother William singing the song, and felt it exactly captured the atmosphere of the picture.

+After its exhibition at the Royal Academy in 1859, Millais retouched the face of the sitting nun, using a Miss Paton as the model.
+Later he had the painting in his studio for a week in 1862 to repaint the face again, using a Miss Lane as the model.

 Reception

 Art critic Tom Lubbock said of the painting:Graves.
 Dusk.
 A walled enclosure.
 The spooky, looming trees.
 Nuns.
 Catholics (in England then, still an object of suspicion).
 Sexual segregation.
 Religiosity.
 Mistress and servant, a power relationship, maybe some deeper emotional bondage.
 Female labour.
 Something being buried or exhumed.
 Twin wreaths.
 The deep dark earth.
 Corpses, secrets, conspiracy, fear.
 It's a picture that pulls out all the stops.

 The painting is one of those satirised in Florence Claxton's watercolour The Choice of Paris – an idyll (1860).
 Claxton criticized "the perceived ugliness of early pre-Raphaelite paintings by exaggerating details from many of their works, including The Vale of Rest, Claudio and Isabella, and, lying in the grass, Alice Gray from Spring".